ESIPFed/esds-community-guide/docs/community-guide/index.md

 ![<a href="https://storyset.com/online">Online illustrations by Storyset</a>](../assets/images/Open%20source-cuate-no-code.png)

 ### Community Gathering
 As you know, communication is essential.
 Today’s world allows you to meet remotely.
-Things to consider when choosing a community space are if the application promotes transparency, clarity, and inclusivity.
+When choosing a community space, consider if the application promotes transparency, clarity, and inclusivity.

 - Discord
 - Discourse